-AT&T reveals $5 tablet data day pass, $25 three-month planAlex Wagner - Deputy Managing Editor, News Desk
+AT&T reveals $5 tablet data day pass, $25 three-month planAlex Wagner - Editorial Director of News and Content

 AT&T already offers a few different data plans to its customers that own cellular-enabled tablets, including 250MB, 3GB and 5GB standalone options as well as Mobile Share rates.
 Those plans may be a bit much for folks that typically stick to Wi-Fi hotspots when using their tablets, though, especially for anyone that primarily uses their device at home.
 In response, AT&T today announced two new tablet data plans aimed at consumers that aren't heavy cellular data users but would like to occasionally connect their tablet to the cellular network.